-Prince Philip of Greece and Denmark was born on the island of Corfu on June 10, 1921, to Prince Andrew of Greece and Princess Alice, the eldest daughter of Louis Alexander Mountbatten.
+Prince Philip of Greece and Denmark, later Philip Mountbatten and later again the Duke of Edinburgh and husband of Queen Elizabeth II was born on the island of Corfu on June 10, 1921, to Prince Andrew of Greece and Princess Alice, the eldest daughter of Louis Alexander Mountbatten.

-The blond toddler was just one-and-a-half when the family left Greece.
-And Philip spent the first years of his life in France, where he attended school in Paris before being sent to Cheam Preparatory School in Berkshire.
+After his family left Greece when he was just one-and-a-half years old, Philip spent the first years of his life in France, where he attended school in Paris before being sent to Cheam Preparatory School in Berkshire.
 From there he went on to Gordonstoun, followed by the Royal Naval College at Dartmouth.

-In July 1947, by which time Philip had become a British subject and renounced his right to the Greek and Danish thrones, their engagement was announced.
+In July 1947, when Elizabeth was 21 and by which time Philip had become a British subject and renounced his right to the Greek and Danish thrones, their engagement was announced.
 He also discarded his father's family name of Schleswig-Holstein-Sonderburg-Glucksburg, in favour of his mother's surname - Mountbatten.

-Six days before their first wedding anniversary, the pair's first son and heir, Prince Charles, was born a momentous occasion Philip marked by dashing to his wife's bedside with carnations and champagne.
+Six days before the pair's first wedding anniversary, the couple's first son and heir, Prince Charles, was born at Buckingham Palace in November 1948.
+A momentous occasion, Philip marked the moment by dashing to his wife's bedside with carnations and champagne.
 Their daughter Anne arrived in 1950, with sons Andrew and Edward following in 1960 and 1964 respectively.

 Prior to his wife's accession to the throne on 6 February 1952, Philip continued to pursue his naval career.
 In 1950, he was made lieutenant commander of the frigate HMS Magpie, and in 1952, despite his active naval career having come to an end in July 1951, he was promoted to commander.